1m2lab/LRMD/README.md

 Unit are based on Raspberry Pi Zero 2w and Waveshare LC29H(BS) RTK Hat, with GY-9250 / GY-6500 sensor (for Z-axis corrections and Magnetic Heading for device) and ZeroCam NOIR Camera.
 Device are going to be designed for 2 purposes: land-based surveying and drone-based surveying.
 These all will be run on Dietpi v8.24 64bit (bookworm) Linux-distro.
 There is more tu come later :)

 EDIT 20231210: Distro swapped to RaspiOS bullseye 64bit due inop of camera in Dietpi.

+# LC29H(BS) settings
+Project need knowledge, what are settings on LC29H(BS).
+Initial scripts are added in /tests section.
+Some set and pair -commands still missing, but will be added later.